jagprog5/SDR/README.md

 auto brute_force_ptr = reinterpret_cast<std::vector<SDR_t<>>*>(&a);
 (*brute_force_ptr)[1].id = 17;

-// SDRs have ascending elements with no duplicates
+// SDRs have ascending elements, with no duplicates
 // this is not a valid SDR since it has [1,17,3]
 // it will give strange values but not UB std::cout << a;